Walkthrough: Complex Data Binding in an Application-Level Project

 Otherwise, click New Connection, and use the Add Connection dialog box to create the new connection.
-For more information, see How to: Create Connections to SQL Server Databases.
+For more information, see How to: Connect to Data in a Database.

 In the Save the Connection String to the Application Configuration File page, click Next.